Doug-Pardee/LightZombie/README.markdown

-# LightZone is dead.
-Or IS IT...?
+# The LightZombie Project - (obsolescent)
+** **
+**This project is obsolescent.
+LightZone is now open source.
+See https://github.com/Aries85/LightZone for current activity.**
+** **

-The LightZombie Project is an unofficial, volunteer, open-source project that aims to keep the LightZone photo editor usable for as long as practical.
+The LightZombie Project was an unofficial, volunteer, open-source project that aimed to keep the LightZone photo editor usable for as long as practical.
 LightZone's creator, Light Crafts Inc., ceased operations in September 2011.
+In December 2012, Fabio Ricardi released the LightZone 3.9 source under a BSD license.

 New LightZone licenses are no longer being sold, but existing licenses continue to work.